 Solutions When Sales Are Slow

-There’s nothing worse than finishing a development project and for some reason beyond your control (usually the economy), your completed units are incredibly slow to shift.
+There’s nothing worse than finishing a development project and your completed units aren't selling.

-If you find yourself in a downturn and are struggling to pay off a lender due to slow sales, be assured that there are a number of options you can take to avoid your profit margins being hit too hard.
+If you find yourself struggling to pay off a lender, due to slow sales, be assured.

 1. It wasn't supposed to be this way...

-Considering a property developer usually takes on a project roughly 2 years before completion, if not longer when planning gains are involved, it’s impossible to know what the economic winds will be like come completion time.
-Oh but a developer’s lot…
+Considering a property developer usually takes on a project roughly 2 years before completion, it’s impossible to know what the economic winds will be like come completion time.

-Through no fault of your own, having worked diligently to get to this stage, the world has turned and your exit period is not what you had hoped it would be.
+Through no fault of your own, it is possible that the economy has turned and your exit period is not what you had hoped it would be.

 2. What Happens With A Lender's Loan Facility?

-If sales are slow, this can bring a number of financing issues to the fore, particularly if you haven’t sold anywhere near enough units to pay back the finance house and get them out of the picture.
+If sales are slow, this can bring a number of financing issues to the fore.

 As a result, you may go over the term of your facility and into potentially unchartered waters.